sonic-net/SONiC/doc/fwutil/fwutil.md

 2. Show components status
 3. Install new BIOS/CPLD/FPGA FW on non modular chassis
 4. Install new BIOS/CPLD/FPGA FW on modular chassis
-5. Update FW on all available chassis components
+5. Update FW on all available platform components